 In English Department courses, instructors will comment on and grade the quality of student writing as well as the quality of ideas being conveyed.
 All student writing should be distinguished by correct grammar and punctuation, appropriate diction and syntax, and well-organized paragraphs.
+While all particular assignment will vary, in all cases essay grades will reflect the paper's effectiveness, which is broken down into three major areas: content (this includes maturity and sophistication of thought), organization, and expression.
 Grades issued will represent a full range of student performance and will adhere to the following SJSU academic standards of assessment:

 The "A" essay will be well organized and well developed, demonstrating a clear understanding and fulfillment of the assignment.
 It will show the student's ability to use language effectively and construct sentences distinguished by syntactic complexity and variety.
-Such essays will be essentially free of grammatical, mechanical, and usage errors.
+Such essays will be essentially free of grammatical, mechanical, and usage errors

 The "B" essay will demonstrate competence in the same categories as the "A" essay.
-The chief difference is that the "B" essay will show some describably slight weaknesses in one of those categories.
-It may slight one of the assigned tasks, show less facility of expression, or contain some minor grammatical, mechanical, or usage flaws.
+The chief difference is that the "B" essay will show some slight weaknesses in one of these areas.
+It will respond to the topic suitably and may contain some grammatical mechanical or usage errors.